bazaah/trope/README.md

 "test-float": 3.4
 ```

-## Bugs
+## Known Bugs

 * Trope incorrectly handles **-inf**, **+inf** and **NaN** values.

-It handles these values in an unpredictable fashion and should be avoided if possible
+  It handles these values in an unpredictable fashion and should be
+  avoided if possible.
+This is as a result of the libraries used,
+  and will correct as these libraries are updated.